ziadgamal1/World-time/README.md

 - The **current local time** ⏰
 - A list of its **neighboring countries** 🌐 (with their times too!)

-This project uses the [API Ninjas Timezone API](https://api-ninjas.com/api/timezone) to fetch accurate time zone data.
+This project uses the [Timeapi.io](https://timeapi.io/) to fetch accurate time zone data.

 ---